niklaskks/api-docs/source/index.md

 ### Access generated content

-To get to your content, all things with their content are listable as follows:
+To get to your content, all things with their content can be listed as follows:

 `GET /v1/content-project/{CP_ID}/thing/`